nlfiedler/zorigami/README.md

 ### July 2014

-Started as a project named *akashita*, with a basic [Python](https://www.python.org) implementation that uploaded tarballs to Glacier.
+Started as a project named [akashita](https://github.com/nlfiedler/akashita), with a basic [Python](https://www.python.org) implementation that uploaded tarballs to Glacier.
 Used ZFS commands to create a snapshot of the dataset, then `tar` and `split` to produce "pack" files of a manageable size.

 ### February 2016